CGI-stLFR/CGI_de_novo_real_Pipeline/README.md

 ## Directory Contents

 - Snakefile
-    - This snakefile contains all the rules for running Sentieon's de novo assembly software using real and their seed library pipeline
+    - This snakefile contains all the rules for running Sentieon's de novo assembly software using their seed library pipeline and real data
     - This includes
         - de novo assembly
         - variant calling based on different ploidies